Student Conduct

 The following is a non-exhaustive list of unacceptable uses of the NDSCS electronic communications resources:

-3.12.10 Using the College’s network system to enter obscene material into College-owned computers or send obscene material through the Internet or any other electronic system; and/or
+3.12.10 Using the College’s network system to enter obscene material into College-owned computers or send obscene material through the Internet or any other electronic system

 3.12.11 Any other violation of College or NDSCS policies governing electronic communications, as referenced above.